yiisoft/validator/docs/guide/built-in-rules-nested.md

     'author.age' => ['Value must be no less than 18.'],
 ];
 ```
 In this example, an additional instance of the `Nested` rule is used for each relation.
-The other types of configuration
+Other types of configuration
 are possible, they are described below.

 Other representations of the error list are covered in the [Result] section.